James Craig, 1st Viscount Craigavon: Prime Minister of Northern Ireland

 Craig had made his career in British as well as Northern Irish politics; but his premiership showed little sign of his earlier close acquaintance with the British political world.
 He became intensely parochial, and suffered from his loss of intimacy with British politicians in 1938, when the British government concluded agreements with Dublin to end the Anglo-Irish economic war between the two countries.
 He never tried to persuade Westminster to protect Northern Ireland's industries, especially the linen industry, which was central to its economy.
 He was anxious not to provoke Westminster, given the precarious state of Northern Ireland's position.

+He admitted privately around 1938 that partition was unlikely to last saying, "In this island we cannot live always separated from one another.
+We are too small to be apart or for the border to be there for all time.
+The change will not come in my time but it will come."

 In April 1939, and again in May 1940 in the Second World War, he called for conscription to be introduced in Northern Ireland (which the British government, fearing a backlash from nationalists, refused).
 He also called for Churchill to invade Ireland, alternatively known as Éire, using Scottish and Welsh troops in order to seize the valuable ports and install a Governor-General at Dublin.
-Lady Londonderry confided to Sir Samuel Hoare, the Home Secretary until the outbreak of the war, that Craigavon had become "ga-ga" but Craigavon was still prime minister when he died peacefully at his home at Glencraig, County Down, at the age of 69.
+Lady Londonderry confided to Sir Samuel Hoare, the Home Secretary until the outbreak of the war, that Craigavon had become "ga-ga" but Craigavon was still Prime Minister when he died peacefully at his home at Glencraig, County Down, at the age of 69.
 He was buried on the Stormont Estate on 5 December 1940, and was succeeded as the Prime Minister of Northern Ireland by the Minister of Finance, J. M. Andrews.

 Craig had a dual Irish-British self-identity, saying in a 1929 parliamentary debate that "We are Irishmen ... always hold that Ulstermen are Irishmen and the best of Irishmen – much the best".